croquet/multiblaster-tutorial/README.md

 The app is devided into two parts: The "model" is the part that is synchronized by Croquet for all users.
 It is like a shared computer that all users directly interact with.
 The other part is the "view", which displays the model to the user by drawing the asteroids on a canvas.
+These parts are subclassed from `Croquet.Model` and `Croquet.View`, respectively.

-The last few lines instruct Croquet to join a session for a particular model and view class.
+The last few lines instruct Croquet to join a session for a particular model and view class via `Croquet.Session.join()`.
+The name and password for this session are taken from the current URL, or generated automatically using `autoSession()` and `autoPassword`.
 It also needs an API key.
 You should fetch your own key from https://croquet.io/keys

 This version has only 20 lines more than the non-Croquet one from step 0.